 Warning: Avoid paper-like sleeves at all costs!
 These will act like sandpaper, slowly scratching away at the surface of your vinyl.

-You can find affordable, good quality inner sleeves here at specialty sites like Analogue Seduction or Amazon (but be careful; there’s a lot of crap on Amazon).
+You can find affordable, good quality inner sleeves on Amazon, but be careful, because there are also a lot of bad ones on Amazon.